IP Paris

 Program:

-Image mining and content-based retrieval (TPT-DATAAI903)
+Image mining and content-based retrieval (APM_5DA03_TP)

 Prerequisites: Linear Algebra, Differential Calculus, Probability and Statistics, Signal Processing